neondatabase/website/content/docs/introduction/support.md

 You can expect an initial response time of 2 business days, from 6am to 6pm Pacific Standard Time (UTC -8), Monday through Friday, excluding public holidays in the United States.
 For custom support solutions, please contact [Sales](https://neon.tech/contact-sales).

-## Prioritized Neon Customer Support
+## Priority support

-With Prioritized Neon Customer Support, your support tickets are given priority by the Neon Support team.
+With priority support, your support tickets are given priority by the Neon Support team and you can request a video chat.
+Requests for video chat should be submitted via a support ticket.

-## Enterprise Support with SLAs
+## Enterprise support

-With Enterprise Support, your support tickets are given priority by the Neon Support team and handled according to your Service Level Agreement.
+With Enterprise Support, you have everything offered with the Priority plan plus retail customer support, dedicated Customer Success Team attention to your issue, and support SLAs.

 <Admonition type="note">
 If you are a Launch, Scale, or Enterprise user and are unable to access the support ticket form in the Neon Console, you can use the following email address as a fallback:  `support@neon.tech`